-This blog is going to be about my growth as an artist, if that’s what I am.
-This painting is how it restarted at 65 after 23 years of not touching a brush or thinking about painting.
-But after 40 years of parenting and 43 years of marriage, the nest is empty, so here we go.
+This painting of my oldest daughter Ruth, is how it restarted at 65 after 23 years of not touching a brush or thinking about painting.
+But after 40 years of parenting and 43 years of marriage (as of June 2016), the nest is empty, so here we go.

 My children have bugged me for years to start painting again.
 But, between work, family, homeschooling, volunteering etc. where was I to find the time?
-Well, as they say, “timing is everything.”
+Well, “timing is everything.”
 Days after my last adult child moved out for Chicago, I received a text from a dear friend of mine, Tami.
 Not knowing my history as a wannabe artist, she asked if I would join her in a watercolor class.
 We both needed the therapy and the company.
-During the first lesson we were assigned to bring a project to work on back to class with us the next week.
+During the first lesson we were assigned to bring a project to work on back to class the next week.
 I knew right away exactly what I was going to do.

 Next, one of Ruth’s favorite people, her nephew and my grandson, Ridgley Hayes: